SilkRose/Pony/readme.md

 All covers made by me, (Silk Rose) – The pixel art covers with the .xcf source files – are dual licensed under the MIT License for the ponies and Creative Commons Zero 1.0 Universal License for everything else in the images.

-All cover images done by [IrradiatedPirateBooty] and [TikiBat][Tiki Bat FIMFiction] are licensed under the Creative Commons Attribution, Non-commercial, No derivatives, 4.0 International License, which can be read in full [here][license-cc-by-nc-nd], and its deed can be read [here][deed-cc-by-nc-nd].
+All cover images done by [IrradiatedPirateBooty] and [TikiBat][Tiki Bat Fimfiction] are licensed under the Creative Commons Attribution, Non-commercial, No derivatives, 4.0 International License, which can be read in full [here][license-cc-by-nc-nd], and its deed can be read [here][deed-cc-by-nc-nd].

 My Little Pony: Friendship is Magic © Hasbro, Inc.